 Magnetic therapy can also treat some cognitive effects of stroke.
 Most notably, only ten minutes of magnetic stimulation resulted in significant improvements in naming skills in non-fluent aphasia patients.

-As you can see, magnetic therapy can offer many important benefits to stroke patients, and it’s non-invasive nature makes it especially ideal.
-With that said, it is not a cure for stroke, and it will require work on your end to extract the most benefits.
+As you can see, magnetic therapy can offer many important benefits to stroke survivors, and its non-invasive nature makes it especially ideal.
+With that said, it is not a cure for stroke, and it will require work on your end to produce the most results.

 How to Get the Most from Magnetic Stimulation